Online counselling for people who feel deeply, think a lot, and often worry they’re “too much”

 ☑︎ Struggling to name your feelings, or know what you’re feeling.

-Therapy isn’t only for when something “big” happens.
+Therapy isn’t just for when something “big” happens.

 If you’re unsure where to start, I’ve written a practical guide on how to find a counsellor in the UK, including what questions to ask and how to know if someone feels like a good fit.